 If you have a child under age 6, you must, as a condition of eligibility, participate in an approved work activity for an average of 20 hours per week.

 SNAP (formerly Food Stamps) helps low-income people and families in North Dakota with cash assistance to buy the food they need for a nutritionally adequate diet.
-In 2012, the average monthly SNAP benefit for each household in North Dakota is $128.52.2
+The average monthly SNAP benefit for a family of three in North Dakota is $416.2

 Eligible households are issued a Dakota EBT Card used to make food purchases at at one of the 231,000 authorized retail locations around the country, 500 in North Dakota.

 Medicaid is a program designed to assist individuals and families who are uninsured, or who have health insurance that does not cover all of the individual’s or family’s medical needs.